Ian Jazzi: Music career

+Acting career

 While in High School, Jazzi was vice-president of the Drama club and was involved in most of the schools theatre productions.
 At the University of Ghana, he played Duncan in Shakespeare's Macbeth, and the role of Jerry in Harold Pinters 'Betrayal', among others.

 Television

 In 2008, Ian Jazzi hosted the NT1 poetry show on TV Africa, a studio recording of poets performing the spoken word, which lasted for a single season of 16 episodes.
 In 2010, Jazzi was contracted by Rite Multimedia, to host Basket Ball TV, also on TV Africa.
 The show covered the ongoing inter-community basketball competition held at Elwak Stadium, and was usually transmitted live from the stadium.

 Also in 2010, Jazzi played the role of a playboy in Desperation, a romantic-comedy television series, directed by Dickson Dzapasu, which aired night-time in Ghana and Nigeria.
 In 2012, he played the role of a rich and arrogant youth who got into trouble in the investigative TV series, Peep, which was produced and directed by Shirley Frimpong Manso.
 In 2013, Jazzi played the role of Nana in the African movie, Potomanto, which was also produced and directed by Manso.